babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 Data types are often really similar but not necessarily 100% identical.
 Therefore, the Babelfish development team provides specific data types which mimic Microsoft SQL Server behavior.
-Fortunately, there were only a handful of types which behave differently.
+Fortunately, there are only a handful of types which behave differently.
 Here is a complete list of these types:

 - `sys.BIT`